enesyugan/PIER-CodeSwitching-Evaluation/README.md

 [![Stars](https://img.shields.io/github/stars/enesyugan/PIER-CodeSwitching-Evaluation)](https://github.com/<your-github-username>/<your-repo-name>/stargazers)

 ## Overview

-A brief description of your project.
-Explain what it does, why it matters, and any key details that make it unique.

-_For example:_
+PIER (Point-of-Interest Error Rate) is a variant of Word-Error-Rate tailored for code-switching ASR: rather than scoring all words, PIER first tags a set of “points of interest” (e.g. the embedded-language tokens), computes the usual alignment between reference and hypothesis, then counts only the edit operations whose reference positions lie in that set, normalizing by the number of points of interest to yield an error rate focused purely on the code-switched segments.

 > This repository is a fork of the [jiwer](https://github.com/jitsi/jiwer) library with added functionalities and modifications for PIER task.
 It enables calculating Point of Inerest Error Rate (PIER).
 The usage is the same as in WER/CER by jiwer.

 ## Features

 - **Feature 1**: Calculating PIER.
-- **Feature 2**: You can proide tagged refernce such as ["This is a \<tag reference\> sentence."]
+- **Feature 2**: You can provide tagged refernce such as ["This is a \<tag reference\> sentence."]
-- **Feature 3**: You can specifiy second language next to english and we automatically determine matrix language and points-of-interest (words of embedded language).
+- **Feature 3**: You can specifiy second language next to english and we automatically determine english (latin) as points-of-interest (words of embedded language).

 ## Table of Contents